Skip to main content

 Metal or Material Allergy

-Allergies to nickel, cobalt, or other metals may affect which crown, bridge, or dental implant materials are safe for you.
-Metal-free options including all-ceramic and zirconia restorations are available and often preferred for patients with metal sensitivities.
+Allergies to nickel, cobalt, or other metals can affect which crown, bridge, or implant materials are right for you.
+We offer metal-free options including all-ceramic and zirconia restorations, which are often a great choice for patients with metal sensitivities.

 🧪